Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/user_manual.md

 * Log in to the system
+*  Choose the option "Generate Team Proposals"
 * Type the minimum and then the maximum size of the desired team
 * Select the desired skills for the collaborators of the team

+###  **3.2 Vehicle and Equipment Fleet Manager (VFM):**

+As a VFM, your role involves managing the fleet of vehicles and equipment.
+Here's what you can do step by step:

+**1. Registering Vehicles:**
+* Log in to the system
+* Choose the option "Register a vehicle"
+* Type the Brand, Model, Vehicle Id; Type, \nTare,Gross Weight, Current Km, Register Date, \nAcquisition Date, Maintenance/Checkup Frequency of the vehicle, as requested

+**2. Registering Vehicles Check-up:**
+* Log in to the system
+* Choose the option "Register a vehicle check-up"
+* Type the Vehicle ID, Date, Current kms of the vehicle